gamblevore/speedie/Documentation/Errors.md

 ## Error Handling In Speedie

-The way Speedie handles errors, is something I'm quite proud of.
-That is, it handles errors in "the right way".

-Most languages make a mess of errors.
-We don't.
-We do things the right way.
+Error handling is quite important.
+Its a skill to get right.
+The tools available are `stderr` which stores reported errors, and the `#require`/`#expect`/`#error` statements.
 All errors flow through a central object we call `StdErr`.

-C++ has exceptions, and many other languages followed.
-(Java, python, rust, etc).
-Unfortunate!
-But at least they have other advantages.

-Anyhow, so what we do, is collect a list of errors.
 Errors can be generated from any function.
 They don't affect code-flow, except unless you **want** it to.
 Let's make a simple example:

-    || BannedWords = "poop/smelly".split
+    || BannedWords = "poop,smelly" / ','

     function string.NameIsOK (|bool|)
         for b in bannedwords
             if self contains b
                 return false
         return true

     function CheckUserListNames (|string| userspath)
+        // '#require' will exit this function, if userlist is set to nil.
         || userlist = userspath.file.parse            #require
         "User list parsed OK"

         for user in userlist
+            // 'error' will create an error if .nameisok returns false.
+            // the error will contain the "user" object
+            // this reports the file and position of the error
-            error user.name.NameIsOK (user, "User has a bad name.") if stderr.ok
+            // along with the error messge below. error user.name.NameIsOK (user, "User has a bad name.")
+            // even if an error is created control-flow continues

+        if stderr.ok
+            // this branch occurs if all the names were good.
             "All users have good names"
           else
+            // otherwise we end up here.
             "${stderr.errorCount} users have bad names"

-Well... a lot of things are going on in this code, so lets break it down.
-First, the `#require` statement.
-This statement will return from the function if the value (`userlist` in this case) does not evaluate to true.

-In other words, if `.file.parse` returns `nil`, then `CheckUserListNames` will end at the `#require` line.
+Hopefully the comments explain this function well.

-Speedie has a lot of statements including `require` / `expect` / `error`, used for control-flow and error-handling.
-It just gets all the messy control-flow out of your way, so you can see your code.
-Very-useful for error-handling.
+The statements `require` / `expect` / `error` are used for control-flow and error-handling.
+They remove the messy control-flow, so you can see your code clearly.

-These statements can be used after some code, or before.
+Each can be used after an expression, or before:

-    function RequireTest
-        || A = "a,a,a".parse            #require
+        || A = "a,a,a".parse    #require // #require after A
         || B = "b,b,b".parse
-        require B
+        require B                        // require before B

-both `A` and `B` are tested in the exact same way.
-The control-flow is the same.
-But the first looks better to me.
+both `A` and `B` are tested in the same way.
+But the first looks better to me, in this case.
 Its more "out of the way".
-Like an after thought thats not relevant to the usual understanding of how the function works.

 Lets make a list of the statements: